 IV.
 VIOLATION OF POLICY

-1. Any violation of this policy is "misconduct" under EPA policies (faculty and EPA non-faculty) and "unacceptable personal conduct" under SHRA policies.
+1. Any violation of this policy is "misconduct" under EHRA policies (faculty and EHRA non-faculty) and "unacceptable personal conduct" under SHRA policies.

 a.
 Sanctions for violation of this policy may include one or more of the following: a revocation of access privileges; a written warning or written reprimand; demotion; suspension without pay; dismissal; or prosecution for criminal violations.

 b.
 Any violation of this policy by a contract, non-agency personnel, volunteers, vendors, or guests will result in considering the following steps: